There’s plenty of content on Tricks of the Trade about collecting airline miles but what about actually using them?

 Personally, if I’m looking for Avios availability my normal approach is to first run a couple of searches on BA Redemption Finder.
 I would choose this for an initial check over ExpertFlyer simply because of its rapid speed in returning results.

-Depending on what I find, I may well then go over to ExpertFlyer to take a closer look.
+Depending on what I find, I may then go over to ExpertFlyer to take a closer look.

 Header image credit: Ababil Wings SS / Shutterstock.com